-SMART-SIGNTM is a registered trademark of ATHEX SA and its use by any third party for related products or services is strictly prohibited.
+SMART-SIGNTM is a registered trademark of ATHEX and its use by any third party for related products or services is strictly prohibited.

-Only Certification Services Providers (CSPs) who have been approved by ATHEX's Policy Management Committee under paragraph 10.3.3. and have received written permission for that will be entitled to claim that their certification services are compatible with the provisions of these Personal Certificate Policies for ATHEX's SMART-SIGNTM (double key) - Class 1 certificates.
+Only Certification Services Providers (CSPs) who have been approved by ATHEX's Policy Management Committee under paragraph 10.3.3. and have received written permission for that will be entitled to claim that their certification services are compatible with the provisions of these Personal Certificate Policies for ATHEX's SMART-SIGNTM.